 Clean and disinfect all table surfaces, chairs and computer equipment before and after each on-campus meeting.

 All employees and students are expected to follow College safety guidelines.

 Any person not wearing an applicable face covering when required, or abiding to social distancing requirements, may be asked to leave the facility.

-*If you are unable to wear a face covering, please visit one of our pre-screening stations and obtain a wristband.
+*If you are unable to wear a face covering, please visit the ADA office (students) or HR (employees) for appropriate accommodations.

 The CDC says those with COVID-19 report a wide range of symptoms, ranging from mild to severe.
 Symptoms may appear 2-14 days after exposure to the virus.
 People with these symptoms or combinations of symptoms may have COVID-19:

 If you are tested for COVID-19, you may continue to work from home, if possible, while in quarantine and/or self-isolation.
 If you test positive for COVID-19 you are not permitted to return to campus until you fulfill the state’s self-isolation or quarantine requirement.

 Assistant to President